safonovpro/node-html-crawler/README.md

 ## Main goals of the module

-* Find all the links on the site's HTML pages;
+* Find all the links on the site's HTML pages
-* Get headers for all the links found;
+* Get headers for all the links found
-* Load the contents of all found HTML pages;
+* Load the contents of all found HTML pages